-ARM-AE (Berteloot et al. 2023), another Autoencoder-based ARM method, uses an Autoencoder with equal-sized layers (no dimensionality reduction), does not distinguish between features (e.g., by applying softmax per feature as in our approach), and assumes that input to the trained Autoencoder represents consequent while the output represents an antecedent.
+ARM-AE (Berteloot et al. 2023), another Autoencoderbased ARM method, uses an Autoencoder with equal-sized layers (no dimensionality reduction), does not distinguish between features (e.g., by applying softmax per feature as in our approach), and assumes that input to the trained Autoencoder represents a consequent while the output represents an antecedent.
 We argue that this assumption does not hold, and the evaluation of ARM-AE resulted in exceptionally low rule quality both in their paper (33% confidence on the Nursery dataset and 50% confidence on the chess dataset) and also based on our results.
 Therefore, we opted not to include it in the core Evaluation section.
 Please refer to Experiment 6 in Appendices for the evaluation of ARM-AE.

 Challenges in comparison.
 The distinct nature of different types of algorithms makes comparability a challenge.
 The exhaustive algorithms can find all rules with a given support and confidence threshold.
 The execution time of the 5 optimization-based approaches (TS-NARM) is directly controlled by the pre-set maximum evaluation parameter.
-And running them longer leads to better results up to a certain point (Section Aerial vs stateof-the-art).
-The quality of the rules learned by the DLbased ARM approaches depends on the given similarity threshold parameter (or likeness for ARM-AE).
+And running them longer leads to better results up to a certain point (Section Aerial vs state-of-the-art).
+The quality of the rules learned by the DL-based ARM approaches depends on the given similarity threshold parameter (or likeness for ARM-AE).
 Given these differences, we made our best effort to compare algorithms fairly and showed the trade-offs under different conditions.
 Table 4 lists the parameters of each algorithm for both of the settings, unless otherwise specified.
 For TS-NARM, the population size is set to 200 which represents an initial set of solutions, and the maximum evaluation is set to 50,000 which represents the number of fitness function evaluations before convergence.
 The parameters of the 5 optimization-based methods, population size, and maximum evaluation count are the same as in the original paper.
 The antecedent length of both exhaustive and DL-based ARM methods is set to 2 for fairness unless otherwise specified.
+The minimum support threshold of the exhaustive methods is set to half of the average support of the rules learned by our Aerial method so that both approaches will result in a similar average support value for fairness.

 Table 5.
-Comparison of ARM on sensor data with semantics (w-s, our pipeline) and without (wo-s), showing a significant increase in support and rule coverage (cov.) with semantics (FP-G = FP-Growth, Conf = Confidence).
+Comparison of ARM on sensor data with semantics(w-s, our pipeline) and without (wo-s), showing a significantincrease in support and rule coverage (cov.) with semantics(FP-G = FP-Growth, Conf = Confidence).

 Rules Support Cov.
 Conf.

 w-s wo-s w-s wo-s w-s wo-s w-s wo-s

-LeakDB }
+LeakDB 5

 FP-G 103K 9K 0.41 0.19 0.43 0.2 0.95 0.97

 Aerial 554 2.5K 0.54 0.25 0.59 0.3 0.91 0.87

 L-Town

 FP-G 25K 5K 0.86 0.36 0.9 0.38 0.96 0.96

 Aerial 1K 2.5K 0.59 0.39 0.65 0.45 0.91 0.88

 LBNL

 FP-G 7K 2K 0.84 0.73 0.85 0.75 0.98 0.99

 Aerial 73 258 0.74 0.65 0.74 0.66 1.0 0.99